A Malliavin calculus approach to score functions in diffusion generative models: Proof of Theorem

 \begin{remark}[The role of integrability and ellipticity conditions] While Lemma~\ref{lemma:D-of-A-inverse} is purely algebraic, ensuring that $A^{-1}$ (and the right-hand side) belongs to the Malliavin--Sobolev space $\mathbb{D}^{1,2}$ requires controlling the integrability of $\|A^{-1}\|$.
+If $A \geq \lambda I_m$ almost surely for some deterministic $\lambda > 0$, then $\|A^{-1}\| \leq \lambda^{-1}$ and all polynomial moments of $A^{-1}$ are finite.
+Under this bound, every entry of $A^{-1}$ lies in $\mathbb{D}^\infty$, and the componentwise identity